 Jokes aside, it’s the first time I’ve been so engaged with the story of a FromSoftware title; that despite watching many videos on the Dark Souls lore on YouTube.
 The game’s story-telling is so clear and your objectives are so straightforward you don’t need to refer to other people who dug out every item description to tell you what the heck is going on around the characters at any given point.

-The game also doesn’t have a straight, linear story, nor paths for you to follow in order to progress, the game feels far from linear, and in fact, it actually has four different endings, two of which are good, with a single bad one, and a ‘true’ ending, with each depending on some major actions and decisions you make on your playthrough.
+The game also doesn’t have a straight, linear story, nor one specific predefined path for you to follow in order to progress, the game feels far from linear, and in fact, it actually has four different endings, two of which are good, with a single bad one, and a "true" ending, with each depending on some major actions or decisions you make during your playthrough.

 At some point, I almost even came as close as to getting overwhelmed by the crazy amount of content there is to see, as new places to explore kept showing up from following an alternate path that would often lead to a completely different location, far from the ones I'd already spend hours exploring.
 And that's exactly how it feels, the game really throws a huge amount of options despite not being an open-world, but to know that eventually every single location would either converge into a previous area, or simply result in a dead-end with just a single important quest item waiting for the player, made the act of approaching those notoriously larger areas much more digestible.

 A Tale Of Beasts In Human Skin: The Real Nightmare .